Sustainable and equitable economic transition to carbon-neutrality that builds a robust clean economy that benefits all Californians

 - Diversifying the economy and creating or retaining high-quality jobs;

 - Creating or expanding education and training pathways into those jobs;

-- Planning the transition of specific industries (e.g., phased restructuring, retraining, redeployment and even, where necessary, retirement of existing workers);
+- Planning the transition of specific industries (e.g., phased restructuring and redeployment)

-- Creating and enhancing underlying safety net programs for workers and communities; and
+- Creating and enhancing safety net programs for workers and communities; and

 - Creating or expanding inclusive and diverse stakeholder processes to implement all of the above